-VNA’s Health Care on Wheels offers same-day medical attention at convenient locations throughout Indian River County
+VNA’s Health Care on Wheels offers same-day non-emergency medical attention

 Advanced registered nurse practitioners aboard the clinic can examine, diagnose and prescribe medications for minor, non-urgent illnesses such as upper respiratory infections, sore throats, earaches and minor cuts.